dice-group/TemporalFC/README.md

 # TemporalFC: A Temporal Fact-Checking Approach for Knowledge Graphs
 ## Time predication component

-This open-source project contains the Python implementation of time predication component our approach [TemporalFC](https://github.com/factcheckerr/TemporalFC).
-This project is designed to ease real-world applications of fact-checking over knowledge graphs and produce better results.
+This open-source project contains the Python implementation of our approach [TemporalFC](https://papers.dice-research.org/2023/ISWC_TemporalFC/public.pdf).
+This project is designed to ease real-world applications of fact-checking over temporal knowledge graphs and produce better results.
 With this aim, we rely on:

 1. [PytorchLightning](https://www.pytorchlightning.ai/) to perform training via multi-CPUs, GPUs, TPUs or  computing cluster,
 2. [Pre-trained-TKG-embeddings](https://link.springer.com/chapter/10.1007/978-3-031-06981-9_15) to get pre-trained TKG embeddings for knowledge graphs for knowledge graph-based component,